 Family of E-2 Treaty Investors and Employees

 Treaty investors and employees may be accompanied or followed by spouses and unmarried children who are under 21 years of age.
 Their nationalities need not be the same as the treaty trader or employee.
-Spouses of E-2 visa holders are eligible to request employment authorization.
+Spouses of E-2 visa holders are eligible to work in the U.S.